Thewbi/armos/doc/Environment/README.md

 $ docker images
 ```

-Both result in a list of images that your Docker installation has downloaded and can be started.
+Both result in a list of images that your Docker installation has downloaded and that can be started.
 That list now contains the os:latest Docker image.

 To test the image, start it: